thekushalpokhrel/scholar-RL-Earth-Lander/README.md

 This project is **licensed for academic and experimental use only**.
 **Commercial usage, redistribution, or modification for profit is strictly prohibited.**

-> © 2025 Kushal Pokhrel && Australian Institute of Higher Education, Sydney Australia .
+> © 2025 Kushal Pokhrel | Australian Institute of Higher Education .
 All rights reserved.

 To request special permissions or collaboration, please contact: k.pokhrel@aih.edu.au